-Through community engagement campaigns, Community Classroom, and our flagship Community Cinema program, ITVS works to bring communities together and connect them with information, resources, and opportunities for education, engagement, and action.
+Through community engagement campaigns, Community Classroom, and our flagship Indie Lens Pop-Up program, ITVS works to bring communities together and connect them with information, resources, and opportunities for education, engagement, and action.

 For more than 18 years, ITVS has been a leader in community engagement programming that transforms film and public broadcasting into a powerful resource for individuals, communities, and organizations working on key social issues around the country.

 Duong-Chi Do (Director of Engagement & Education) oversees national engagement and education activities in support of ITVS's award-winning films.
 Prior to joining ITVS in 2006, Chi spent six years with Asian Pacific Partners for Empowerment and Leadership (APPEAL), where she launched a national youth leadership program that provided mentorship and training to high school students, resulting in more than 50 youth-led health and tobacco control advocacy initiatives across the U.S. and Pacific Islands.
 Chi began her career working for a community clinic that provided culturally and linguistically appropriate services for immigrants and refugees in central Ohio.
 Her favorite aspect of community engagement work at ITVS is witnessing the influence that just one film can have on individuals, groups and entire communities.